Articles / Software / Apps

 This is where people usually start lying to themselves a bit.
 They mentally round down the donor cost, ignore the extra storage, forget the fan splitter, or treat the spare cooler as if it arrived by magic.
 That is exactly the used PC parts pricing that quietly kills margin.

-Before you run AI Insights, make sure the PC build cost basis reflects reality as closely as possible.
+Before you run the review, make sure that basis reflects reality as closely as possible.

 FliprForge rig header showing missing storage and current total cost